lightcastercoldheart/apollo/README.md

 will be generated as an interactive timeline for the header.
 If no timeline data is included in the information gathered, the interactive timeline is disabled and replaced by an image or color background depending on the most relevant data that can help generalize the type of information generated on the guide.

+>> Topic Cards
+>>> Information generated into the guide are separated into topics.
+The generator recognizes keywords and categorizes them into a topic card that holds relevant information users can easily have access to.

+>>> The size of a topic card depends on the  amount of information it holds.
+Depending on screen size, it's width can also span from 4 grids to 1.
+Width of the cards will depend on several factors: Width of images + amount of text, size and layout of the previous card it follows

+>>*Card Layout and Generated Arrangement*
+>>> Topic cards have several layout options that the generator can randomly select through a criteria.
+The goal for varied layouts is to provide users with a dynamic and less uniform approach so as to differentiate each card, and not make it look too similar.
+This follows graphic design and layout rules for a more dynamic overall guide design.

+>>> Header Card Layout will strictly depend on the amount of overview informationa available so as to develop a more uniform look across all generated guides.
+Title information and timeline backgrounds will be the varying elements that would make the header cards look distinct from other guides.

+>>> Parent/Child Guide Layouts
+>>> Parent and children guides will have similarities and differences to avoid confusion while also maintain a level of familiarity and connection.
+Colors and layouts will be maintained while the changes made on each of the guide will be highlighted and it's closest connecting guide linked to easily see connected guide versions.

 **1 / Features List/**

 >a.
 Unique URLS - all generated guides are saved through a unique URL that both new and old users can revisit.
 When a user chooses to  edit over a generated guide - a new unique URL is assigned to the newly generated guide

 >>a.1 - Guides generated off of other guides become a "child" to the "parent" or original guide.
 This aims to group together similar guides and archive versions of original and edited guides.